 Heroin can be injected, smoked, or snorted – though injection is the preferred method for most users because of its rapid results.
 The injection method has been linked to the contraction of HIV from shared needles in a growing number of users.
 Little or no attention is paid to sterility, and the user sometimes gets infected without realizing it until a long time after.
 Some of the many street names for heroin include: smack, junk, horse, H or China white.

 Each time a person ingests heroin, they’re significantly increasing their chances of heart failure, respiratory failure, bacterial infections, brain damage, and a variety of other deadly conditions.
 Other symptoms of heroin abuse include: blood pressure complications, coma, convulsions, seizures, muscle spasms, weak pulse, etc. There are also significant psychological risks associated with heroin addiction.
 This is why a course of psychiatric therapy is recommended when the patient decides to enter recovery treatment.
-The power heroin exerts over the brain is great.
-Many users even suffer through a period of withdrawal (usually a painful and sickening process) so they can diminish the tolerance they’ve built up, in an effort to experience that elusive initial “rush”.
-Over half of those who use heroin are undisputedly addicted.
+Users even suffer through a period of withdrawal (usually a painful and sickening process) so they can diminish the tolerance they’ve built up, in an effort to experience that elusive initial “rush”.
+Over half of those who use heroin become addicted.

 Freedom from heroin addiction often comes at a very high price.
 This is called the withdrawal process.
 Attempting to detox yourself or go cold turkey from a heroin addiction can have fatal results such as heart attack, stroke, seizures, coma, or death.
-Only a licensed medical detox should be used for anyone addicted to heroin.
+Patients should seek help from a licensed medical detox center to begin healing from heroin addiction.
 The National Alcohol and Substance Abuse Information Center (NASAIC) maintains a continuously updated national database of heroin addiction treatment centers in your local area, as well as the leading recommended heroin addiction treatment centers in the United States and around the world.